A survey of simplicial, relative, and chain complex homology theories for hypergraphs: Homology Theories for Hypergraphs

 Then the \emph{polar complex} of $\H$, $\pol(\H)$, is defined as the upper closure of $\{ \Sigma(e)\}$, that is,

+\end{definition} Since $\Gamma(\H)$ is an upper closure, each simplex must be unique; therefore, if $\H$ had multi-edges, the duplicate sets in $\Sigma(\H)$ would be collapsed when forming $\Gamma(\H)$.
+We may assume, then, that hypergraphs, like combinatorial codes, are in $\Hyp$ for the purposes of the polar complex.

-\end{definition} The polar complex is a pure $(n-1)$ dimensional simplicial complex on the set $V\sqcup \overline{V}$, where $n=|V|$.
-Indeed, each $\sigma(e)$ has size equal to $|V|$ since each vertex is in the set either with or without a ``bar.'' \begin{definition} The \emph{polar complex homology} of $\H$ is the homology of the polar complex of $\H$, i.e.,
+The polar complex is a pure $(n-1)$-dimensional simplicial complex on the set $V\sqcup \overline{V}$, where $n=|V|$.
+(By \emph{pure}, we mean that each maximal simplex has the same dimension, namely, $n-1$.)
+Indeed, each $\Sigma(e)$ has size equal to $|V|$ since each vertex is in $\Sigma(e)$ either with or without a ``bar.''